Crunch-io/swarmy/README.md

 ## How to use

 Copy the script `boostrap.sh` into your instance metadata.
-It will update all the system packages (Yum and Apt currently supported), download this repo, run setup.py, and then call a glue script of your choosing.
+It will create a virtualenv, download this repo, run setup.py, and then call a glue script of your choosing.

 ### Prerequisites